DmitryStarkin/android_async_lib/README.md

 # A small Kotlin library for asynchronous task on Android

-The library provide functions for easy execution of tasks in thread use lambda style, and send lambda for update UI (like runOnUiThread in Android) **the library is currently under testing**
+The library for Kotlin provide functions for easy execution of tasks in thread use lambda style, and send lambda for update UI (like runOnUiThread in Android) **the library is currently under testing**

 ## Version:
+0.3.0b current

+improvements usage from Java

-0.2.2b current
+0.2.2b

 dependencies fix